-BCCL was reportedly the first in the world to come up the concept of Private Treaty, they fund your company and you spend “all of it” back on buying advertisements in their publications.
-You call it fair or unfair or whatever, bottom line if the company uses it properly I believe they will benefit from the awareness campaign.
+BCCL was reportedly the first in the world to come up with the concept of a Private Treaty, they fund your company, and you spend “all of it” back on buying advertisements in their publications.
+You call it fair or unfair or whatever, bottom line if the company uses it properly, I believe they will benefit from the awareness campaign.

 In Jan 2008 VCcircle reported that other media companies too would start their private treaties.
 After reading that article the first thing that came to my mind was “I may not want to be stuck with just one publication, I want the ads in all publications.
 It would be really useful if someone started a fund which had agreements with multiple publications”.